Procedure Guide ·Heartworm Treatment ·2026

 Exclusions & Limits

-Some policies exclude heartworm treatment if the owner failed to maintain prevention.
-Pre-existing heartworm infection is never covered.
-Preventive heartworm medication is classified as wellness and not covered by standard policies.
+Some policies exclude heartworm treatment if owner failed to maintain prevention.
+Pre-existing infection never covered.
+Preventive medication is classified as wellness, not covered by standard policies.
 Some wellness add-ons reimburse prevention costs.

 🇺🇸 US Pet Insurance Guide